 - a rash on the skin of your penis;

-- warmth or numbness of your penis; or
+- itching, warmth, or numbness of your penis;

 Read the entire detailed patient monograph for Caverject Impulse (Alprostadil Dual Chamber System for Injection) »